stenglein-lab/tick_surveillance/Pipeline_instructions.md

 nextflow run stenglein-lab/tick_surveillance -resume --metadata /path/to/metadata_xls --fastq_dir /path/to/fastq/directory -profile singularity
 ```

+A copy of this pipeline is [also maintained in the CDCgov repository](https://github.com/CDCgov/tick_surveillance), so could be runf rom their, by replacing `stenglein-lab` with `CDCgov` in the above command.

 You must specify two required inputs to the pipeline: the path to a metadata excel spreadsheet and the path to a directory containing input fastq.
 See [this section](#inputs) for more information on required inputs.

 ### Running test datasets